 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure the doctor knows if your child is receiving a treatment or using a medicine that causes a weak immune system.
-This may include radiation therapy, steroid medicines (such as cortisone, dexamethasone, prednisone, or Medrol®), or cancer medicines.
+- Make sure the doctor knows if you are receiving a treatment or medicine that causes a weak immune system.
+This includes radiation treatment, steroid medicines (such as hydrocortisone, methylprednisolone, prednisolone, prednisone), or cancer medicines.

 Warnings While Using This Medicine

-- Make sure the doctor knows if your child has an illness with a fever or if your child has a weak immune system.
+- Make sure the doctor knows if you have an illness with a fever.

 Possible Side Effects While Using This Medicine